compomics/spectrawl/README.md

 ## Project Description

-Spectrawl is a rich client tool used for browsing through spectra looking for specific mass difference a.o.
+Spectrawl is a rich client tool used for browsing through spectra looking for specific mass differences a.o.

 [To top of page](#spectrawl)